josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🦩_long_range_flamingo.md

 I can't do layered work, but if I could, I would be tying this into Ukrainian cats and also about how cats are a very strong data cord online, and so this is essentially a piece that might be able to breakthrough some of the restrictive platform risk matrixes that are holding back Ukrainian media.

- because they are being held back, and even if that's not intentional, it does matter.
+Because they are being held back, and even if that's not intentional, it does matter.

+If the data is literally connecting the ideas for you, doesn't that give you the analysis you need?

  ---